WHAT IS INNER HEALING?

 WHAT ABOUT DELIVERANCE?

-A far more common way is oppression from without.
-Satan is the “father of lies” (John 8:44), so demons are empowered by lies.
-In his heart, the man with the anger problem may believe the lie that anger will protect him.
+Satan is the “father of lies” (John 8:44), and demons are empowered by lies.
+In his heart, a man with an anger problem may believe the lie that anger will protect him.
 This lie may empower a demon of abuse to help him abuse others.
-If the man's heart believes a lie that self-abuse is more righteous than abusing others, this lie may empower a demon of self-hatred to help him hate himself.
-If the lie is that others will always take offense at him, this lie may empower a demon to help him tempt others to take offense.

-Inner healing and deliverance work so much better than inner healing alone.
-Through the power of the cross, repenting for lies and the roots of bitterness that feed those lies deprives demons of their power.
+Inner healing and deliverance in tandem work so much better than inner healing alone.
+Through the power of the cross, repenting of lies and the roots of bitterness that feed those lies deprives demons of their power.
 Then, when you send them away, they can't return, for they have no lies or bitterness to return to.

 A RESURRECTED LIFE: THE GOAL OF INNER HEALING AND DELIVERANCE

 Sin is not who we are; it is what we do.
-Bringing bitter roots to the cross clears away sins which God did not create.
+Bringing bitter roots to the cross clears away sins.
 Christ's resurrection brings us to life, calling us back to His original design for us.
+It also enables us to recognize and bless the original design of those we have judged.

 We are already “raised up with Christ and seated ... with Him in the heavenly realms because we are united with Christ Jesus” (Ephesians 2:6, NAS).
 But how many of us really feel like we're living in the heavenly realms?
-At Elijah Rain, we use inner healing and deliverance to set God's people free to live that out experientially.
+At Elijah Rain, we use inner healing and deliverance to set God's people free to live that out experientially and enable others to as well.

 “Therefore, if you have been raised with Christ, keep seeking the things above, where Christ is seated at the right hand of God” (Colossians 3:1, NAS).